-Validity as it pertains to examinations, survey instruments, or other measurement tools, refers to the appropriateness, meaningfulness, and usefulness of inferences about results (APA 1985).
+Validity, as it pertains to examinations, survey instruments, or other measurement tools, refers to the appropriateness, meaningfulness, and usefulness of inferences about results (American Psychological Association 1985, 9).

-Two separate and distinct validity issues are the concern of this report.
-The first issue pertains to the validity of the survey data; the second concerns use of survey data to establish the content validity of a national practical exam.
-Each of these validity issues will be discussed.
+Two separate and distinct validity issues are important in this job analysis.
+The first issue pertains to the validity of the survey data; the second issue concerns the use of survey data to establish the content validity of national examinations.

 Evidence that survey data are an accurate reflection of chiropractors, chiropractic patients, and the practice of chiropractic in the United States is based on the procedures followed in the development of the survey form detailed in Chapter 4.
-Additional evidence of the validity of survey data is the similarity between various survey findings and other published reports addressing the same information.
-Finally, Gael (1987) states that demonstrated reliability of job analysis findings is accepted as evidence of survey validity.
+Additional evidence of the validity of survey data is the similarity between various survey findings and other published reports that address the same information.
+Finally, Gael (1987) states that demonstrated reliability of survey data is accepted as evidence of survey validity.

-Licensure and certification exams rely on a job analysis to provide evidence that an exam contains appropriate content.
-Content-related validity in a licensure exam is evidence that the tasks addressed in the exam appropriately reflect the tasks required for successful job performance.
-Content validity evidence relies upon a job analysis, as indicated in the Standards for Educational and Psychological Testing:
+Licensure and certification examinations rely on job analyses to provide evidence that the examinations contain appropriate content.
+Content-related validity in a licensure examination is evidence that the tasks addressed in the examination appropriately reflect the tasks required for safe and effective job performance.
+The Standards for Educational and Psychological Testing and the Uniform Guidelines on Employee Selection Procedures are in agreement that, in order for licensure examinations to be valid, they must be based on a job analysis.

+The Standards for Educational and Psychological Testing state:

-"Job analyses provide the primary basis for defining the content domain.
+Job analyses provide the primary basis for defining the content domain.
 If a single examination is used in the licensure or certification of people employed in a variety of settings and specializations, a number of jobs may need to be analyzed.
-Although the job analysis techniques are comparable to those used in employment testing, the emphasis for licensure and certification is limited appropriately to knowledge and skills necessary to protect the public..."
+Although the job analysis techniques are comparable to those used in employment testing, the emphasis for licensure and certification is limited appropriately to knowledge and skills necessary to protect the public.
+(American Psychological Association 1985, 64)